haihala/whoops-all-grapplers/docs/2. Areas/playtests/Playtest 3.md

 - Game end is probably unclear

 # Round 2
 - Crouch is a "Sumo position"
 - The card game player starts reading the things
 - Got a deep breath
 - Thumbtacks discovered

+# Actionable
+- Increase font size
+- Add icons for
+	- Notifications
+	- Shop items
+	- Damage numbers
+- Reduce pre-jump frames
+- Make shop UI update correctly
+- Add a victory screen where players can restart
+- Fix link bonus for parry
+- FADC shouldn't activate unless it's cancelling a move
+- Make upgrades buy their components
+- Maybe re-structure the shop, as upgrades take up more space than basics and consumables put together.
+- Make jump use a mutator to change direction